BharatK0049/BharatK0049/README.md

 ## About Me

-I am a third-year Artificial Intelligence and Data Science student at Shiv Nadar University with a deep-seated passion for building intelligent systems that solve real-world problems.
+I am a fourth-year Artificial Intelligence and Data Science student at Shiv Nadar University with a deep-seated passion for building intelligent systems that solve real-world problems.
 I’ve worked across the full pipeline—from data preprocessing and feature engineering to model development and deployment—on projects involving messy data, ambiguous requirements, and real-world constraints.

 I’m particularly interested in applying ML where decisions matter: not just improving model performance, but building systems that are actually usable and reliable.